 Cactus scab is particularly common on prickly pear cactus but can affect many other varieties.
 It is a form of edema, where something has stimulated an abnormal increase in the size of the cells.
 This results in strange patches on the skin of the plant.
 It occurs in many other plants too, such as:

 Cracks, discoloration, dry scabby lesions?
 Identifying the issue is quite easy, although the appearance can be mistaken for sunscaldor spider mite attacks.
 Initial signs of scab of cactus are pale yellow spots on the skin of the plant.
 These become irregular, corky or rusty.
 Hence, the name corky scab.
 The whole effect looks like the cactus has a patch of eczema.
-Essentially, the cells in the epidermis are breaking and opening up, resulting in almost wound-like lesions.
+Essentially, the cells in the epidermis are breaking

 The oldest parts of the plant are usually the first to show signs, with young shoots rarely being affected until they mature.
 Some plants experience just a few patches, while others can become covered in them.

 What Causes Corky Scab on Cactus?

 It is believed to be caused by poor cultivation methods and, once noted, can be halted before it damages any more of the plant.
 Corky scab on cactus is primarily an aesthetic disease, but it can have economic impact in commercial growing.
 Luckily, the problem is easy to prevent by changing cultural methods.